Thorkee/ENG1003_w1_Group3/README.md

 <a id="References"></a>
 ## 6. References

-1. An introduction to github.
+1. An introduction to GitHub.
 Digital.gov.
 (2020, June 18).
 Retrieved November 11, 2021, from https://digital.gov/resources/an-introduction-github/.
 2. Tyagi, N. (2021, February 15).
 What is Dijkstra's algorithm? examples and applications of Dijkstra's algorithm.
 What is Dijkstra's Algorithm?
 Examples and Applications of Dijkstra's Algorithm.
 Retrieved November 10, 2021, from https://www.analyticssteps.com/blogs/dijkstras-algorithm-shortest-path-algorithm.
 3. 演算法筆記 - Path.
 National Taiwan Normal University.
 Retrieved November 11, 2021, from https://web.ntnu.edu.tw/~algo/Path.html